 What is one of the best ways to become closely involved in motorsports?
 Volunteer!
 Motorsports is so much more than just driving and there are many ways to be a part of the action.
 Clubs such as the Sports Car Club of America (SCCA) would love to have you become actively involved.
 As someone new, other volunteers will be happy to provide you introductions, training, and assistance to get you acquainted.
 You need no previous experience and will receive a warm welcome to the “family.”
 After receiving training and gaining experience, there will also be opportunities to work at professional events including AMLS, Grand-Am, and Indy Car as these events often utilize SCCA volunteers.
+Volunteering can be a great thing to put on a resume for those who want to get into this sector and have some backing behind them.

 As a Prospective Racer